MassimoBelfioreCode/COBOL_self-study/README.md

 Repo with my COBOL study material and programs (Livello base).

 ---
-COBOL Compiler Installation (GnuCOBOL) on your machine
+COBOL Compiler Installation (GnuCOBOL) on your machine  -- OS: Linux
 ---
-Instructions for installing :
+Instructions for installing:

-OS: Linux

 Open a new terminal window and type:   sudo apt install open-cobol